ppk007/ReverseScrollWindows/README.md

 To undo this, run the script with the -Reset commandline parameter.
 This will reset the scrolling behavior to the Windows default behavior for **ALL SCROLLING DEVICES**.

+To use:
+1. Download ReverseScrollWindows.ps1
+2. Run it
+3. If you are on the Windows Insider list and download often, it might useful to put it in Documents\WindowsPowershell and add that directory to your path

 Legalese below.

 MIT License